 Generally, VLAN ports can be segregated into two major types:

 - Trunk Ports: These ports are able to carry traffic from different VLANs while tagging their frames (using often 802.1Q tagging) to indicate the VLAN to which each frame belongs.
-They are used between switches and routers.
+They are used between switches & routers.

 What Type of Hybrid VLAN Ports Are There?